pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/archive/subpacket-classes.md

-# Signature Subpacket Classes
+# Signature Subpacket Categories

-Signature subpacket types may be roughly classified, depending on their usage:
+Signature subpacket types may also be categorised, depending on where they are used:

 * General subpackets.
 	These may be attached to any signature type, and define properties of the signature itself.